Showing posts with label Christmas Trees. Show all posts

 How many times during the holiday season have you heard someone say, "I'm so busy, I don't know how I'll get everything done"

-If you haven't heard it yet, congratulations, you're surrounded by a bunch of calm people!
+If you haven't heard it yet, congratulations, you're surrounded by many calm people!

-Christmas is just around the corner, and I personally know a few people who will either skip putting up a tree or are still undecided.
+Christmas is around the corner, and I know a few people who will either skip putting up a tree or are still undecided.

-There's no need to skip the holiday season entirely: Christmas Tree Wall Decals are an excellent alternative to putting up a standard tree.
+There's no need to skip the holiday season entirely: Christmas tree decals, or pre-lit pop-up trees, are an excellent alternative to putting up a standard tree.
 Best of all, they're not expensive, making them easy to feature throughout the home.

-Fathead's are a superior graphic that use a low-grade adhesive making them easy to remove without the worry of wall damage.
+Fatheads are a superior graphic with low-grade adhesive, making them easy to remove without worrying about wall damage.

-They're also made from tear resistant high-grade vinyl.
-However, you will be paying more to get this kind of quality, but they're still reasonable in comparison to putting up a fully decorated tree.
+They're also made from tear-resistant high-grade vinyl.
+However, you will be paying more to get this quality, but they're still reasonable compared to putting up a fully decorated tree.

 The Review This Reviews Contributors